+Perceived Ease of Use

+(PEOU)

-Model Analysis Constructs Allalysis External Variables The robust community support and the availability of comprehensive resources like the Mathlib library have played a significant role in facilitating the adoption of Lean at ICL.
-These external variables have not only provided the necessary technical support but also created an enriching environment conducive to advanced learning and exploration of formal methods.
-Perceived Usefulness (PU) At ICL, the Xena Project has significantly enhanced students' comprehension of complex mathematical theories and proofs through the Lean theorem prover.
-Students recognize Lean's ability to make abstract mathematical concepts more accessible and manageable, which has greatly improved their learning outcomes.
-The direct application of Lean in simplifying complex proofs has invaluable resource for the students and faculty alike.
-Although initial encounters with Lean presented challenges due to its complexity, Perceived continuous usage and the structured support provided by ICL have led to a Ease of greater ease of use over time.
-The development of a supportive learning Use environment, enhanced by detailed documentation and responsive community (PEOU) support, has been crucial in reducing the barriers to Lean's adoption.
-The integration of Lean into the curriculum and the positive outcomes associated Attitude with its use have fostered a favorable attitude among students and faculty Toward towards Lean.
-This positive reception is reflected in the enthusiasm and Using willingness to engage with Lean for both routine coursework and complex (A) mathematical explorations.
-The perceived effectiveness of Lean in enhancing learning outcomes, coupled Behavioral with the supportive learning environment at ICL, has strongly influenced the Intention to behavioral intention to use Lean.
-Students and faculty are not only keen on Use continuing to use Lean within their current academic pursuits but are also likely to recommend its use to peers, thereby reinforcing its adoption across the (BI) academic community.
+Although initial encounters with Lean presented challenges due to its complexity, continuous usage and the structured support provided by ICL have led to a greater ease of use over time.
+The development of a supportive learning environment, enhanced by detailed documentation and responsive community support, has been crucial in reducing the barriers to Lean's adoption.

+Attitude Toward Using (A) The integration of Lean into the curriculum and the positive outcomes associated with its use have fostered a favorable attitude among students and faculty towards Lean.
+This positive reception is reflected in the enthusiasm and willingness to engage with Lean for both routine coursework and complex mathematical explorations.

+Behavioral Intention to Use (BI) The perceived effectiveness of Lean in enhancing learning outcomes, coupled with the supportive learning environment at ICL, has strongly influenced the behavioral intention to use Lean.
+Students and faculty are not only keen on continuing to use Lean within their current academic pursuits but are also likely to recommend its use to peers, thereby reinforcing its adoption across the academic community.

 Lean is extensively used across various levels of the mathematics curriculum at Actual ICL, from introductory courses to advanced research projects.
-The actual usage System extends beyond the classroom, with many students and faculty incorporating Use Lean into their research, thus indicating a deep and sustained integration of Lean into the academic practices at ICL.
+The actual usage extends beyond the classroom, with many students and faculty incorporating Use Lean into their research, thus indicating a deep and sustained integration of Lean into the academic practices at ICL.

-underscored its utility in both educational and research settings, making it an